AyoSal/apim-operator/README.md

-**Install the CRDs and Install the Apigee APIM Operator**
-    Next we will instlal the helm charts for the CRDs and the Apim Operator.
+**Install the CRDs and Install the Apigee APIM Operator** Next we will install the helm charts for the CRDs and the Apim Operator.
 Once completed, we should have an operator pod in running state.

 1. Run the script:
 ```bash